 Please ask a member of staff if you would like any help or advice.

-Our EYFS children are starting their Forest School adventures with Ms Lydon and Miss McLaughlin… watch this space for more information!
+Our EYFS children are starting their Forest School adventures with Ms Lydon and Mrs Butcher… watch this space for more information!

 Please click on the following website link which may be helpful to extend you child’s learning at home…

 © Copyright 2020 St Saviour's Community Primary School, Bacup, Lancashire.
 All rights reserved.